basf/metis-bff/README.md

 The BFF database schema is presented above (see `db/migrations` script).

-By design, BFF knows nothing about the scientific data and is only responsible for the users and access management.
+By design, BFF knows very little about the scientific data and is only responsible for the users and access management.

 On top of the `users`, the main concepts mapped onto the database are: